-- No student is guaranteed readmission.
-A student may be granted ONE readmission if: - a. there is space available, - b. the student has no previous readmissions, - c. the student meets current admission criteria, - d. the student meets the current progression policy limits, and - e. the student has reviewed a plan for success with the Director of Nursing. - 2.
-Students who voluntarily withdraw from NURS 171, 172, 271, 272 or 212 must notify the Health Science Institute office via email at sscarangella@brookdalecc.edu before withdrawing or they may be ineligible for readmission to the program. - 3.
-Students who are unsuccessful in NURS 171, 172, 271, 212 or 272 due to clinical failure or academic integrity violations may be readmitted only upon approval of the Dean of Health Science after consultation with the Director of Nursing and the support of the faculty member. - 4.
-Students who are dismissed from the program will be readmitted under the current curriculum at the time of readmission. - 5.
-Students who have been dismissed from the program more than once may request readmission with amnesty.
-They MUST wait a period of 1-years to reapply to the program.
+- 1. No student is guaranteed readmission.
+A student may be granted ONE readmission if: - a. there is space available, - b. the student has no previous readmissions, - c. the student meets current admission criteria, - d. the student meets the current progression policy limits, and - e. the student has reviewed a plan for success with the Director of Nursing. - Students who voluntarily withdraw from NURS 171, 172, 271, 273 or 213 must notify the Health Science Institute office via email at sscarangella@brookdalecc.edu before withdrawing or they may be ineligible for readmission to the program. - 3.
+Students who are unsuccessful in NURS 171, 172, 271, 213 or 273 due to clinical failure or academic integrity violations may be readmitted only upon approval of the Dean of Health Science after consultation with the Director of Nursing and the support of the faculty member. - 4.
+Students who are denied placement by any clinical agency are not eligible for readmission into the program. - 5.
+Students who are dismissed from the program will be readmitted under the current curriculum at the time of readmission, if eligible for readmission. - 6.
+Students who have been dismissed from the program more than once may request readmission with amnesty, if eligible for readmission.
+They MUST wait a period of 1-year to reapply to the program.
 They must meet all current admission criteria.
 Admission to the program will not occur until there is a separation period of at least 3 years.
 Students entering the program with amnesty, will start the program as a first semester student, complete all NURS courses within a span of 6 semesters, and follow the progression policy in place at that time.
-A student may reapply with amnesty only one time.
-Students who have been dismissed from the program for academic integrity violations or for clinical failure may be denied readmission.
-A student may reapply with amnesty only one time.
+Students who have been dismissed from the program for academic integrity violations or for clinical failure may be denied readmission and readmission with amnesty.
+A student who has been denied clinical placement by any clinical agency is not eligible for readmission with amnesty.
+An eligible student may reapply with amnesty only one time.